dtzar/blog/K8sIngressDNS/readme.md

 The existing [public helm chart for an nginx-ingress controller](https://hub.kubeapps.com/charts/stable/nginx-ingress) works great.
 This chart deploys the customized flavor of nginx controller for kubernetes.
 [This post from nginx](https://github.com/nginxinc/kubernetes-ingress/blob/master/docs/nginx-ingress-controllers.md) explains the differences between it and out-of-the-box nginx and nginx-plus.

-There are some important customizations to the values.yaml to explain.
-The full file can be found in this repository here.
+There are some important customizations to the default values.yaml from the helm chart to explain.
+[Here is the full file](./code/values.yml) in this repo.

 - **image and tag** - The default chart at the moment is out of date with the latest nginx image, so we're overriding it with the publicly available values: